alexalemi/blog.alexalemi.com/diffusion.md

 Diffusion models avoid this by structuring their forward process in such a way that all of the steps share a great deal of structural similarity.
 This allows diffusion to approximate a sum of a potentially large number of steps by a single randomly chosen step.
 If each step looks more or less the same, you can get a good estimate for the whole sum by looking at an individual, random, term.

-The last trick up its sleeve is even if you managed to design a deep hierarchical generative model with this property if you wanted to get to some intermediate position in the hierarchy you'd still have to run roughly half of the full forward process.
+The last trick up its sleeve is, even if you managed to design a deep hierarchical generative model with this structural homogeneity property, if you wanted to get to some intermediate position in the hierarchy you'd still have to run roughly half of the full forward process.
 That would still be expensive in general.
 Here Diffusion avoids that entirely.
 By fixing the forward process to be a sequence of conditional Gaussians, as boring as those are for a forward process they are also beautiful in that they enable exact analytic marginalization to intermediate steps.
 You can very quickly mimic the result of adding hundreds of steps of additive Gaussian noise by simply adding a moderate amount of Gaussian noise in a single shot.

 So, ultimately, what do I think is one of the main reasons diffusion models are such powerful models?
 I think it's because they are very powerful generative models.
 Sampling from them is generally rather expensive.
 Drawing a sample means running the full reverse process, which might mean calling the central score net a thousand or so times.
 That is a very powerful and very expressive generative model, but magically, we can train that generative model's likelihood without ever having to actually instantiate the full generative process at training time due to our sequence of sundry tricks.